 You are highly recommended to try the Thakali food in Mustang.
-Mustang is a popular trekking destination in Nepal that lies in the bucket list of almost all avid Nepalese adventure lovers.
+Mustang is a popular trekking destination in Nepal that lies on the bucket list of almost all avid Nepalese adventure lovers.

-The adventurous off-road to Mustang and the spectacular Himalayan view makes Mustang trip worth memorable.
+The adventurous off-road to Mustang and the spectacular Himalayan view make the Mustang trip worth memorable.
 The Thakali food of Mustang is also worth trying.
 One plate of Thakali Khana is enough to fulfill your appetite and energizes you for further adventure.

 19) Pokhara/Everest Region – Thukppa

 Thukpa is a hot soup of noodles suitable to enjoy during winter.
-It is a Tibetan dish and is present in the menu in restaurants of high altitude trekking destinations such as Everest Base Camp Trek, Annapurna Circuit Trek, Manaslu Circuit Trek, and many more.
+It is a Tibetan dish and is present on the menu in restaurants of high-altitude trekking destinations such as Everest Base Camp Trek, Annapurna Circuit Trek, Manaslu Circuit Trek, and many more.

 It is served in a large bowl with various vegetables and meat mixed in it.
-It fights the cold and keeps our body warm during low temperature in the Himalayan region.
+It fights the cold and keeps our body warm during low temperatures in the Himalayan region.

 20) Langtang Valley – Porridge

 Langtang Valley Trek is one of the most adventurous and exciting trekking in Nepal.
 The food served in Langtang Valley Trek is equally exciting.
 The Porridge is available with various items there.